-- 3. (1) You must treat others with respect.

-- (2) You must not:

-- (a) do anything which may cause your authority to breach any of the equality enactments;

-- (b) bully any person;

-- (c) intimidate or attempt to intimidate any person who is or is likely to be:

-- (i) a complainant,

-- (ii) a witness, or

-- (iii) involved in the administration of any investigation or proceedings,

-in relation to an allegation that a member (including yourself) has failed to comply with the authority's Code of Conduct;

-(d) do anything which compromises or is likely to compromise the impartiality of those who work for, or on behalf of, the authority.
+- 3. (1) You must treat others with respect in accordance with the Nolan Principles. - (2) You must co-operate with any standards investigations - (3) You must not: - a) do anything which may cause your authority to breach any of the equality enactments; - b) bully or harass any person; - c) intimidate or attempt to intimidate any person who is or is likely to be: - i. a complainant, - ii. a witness, or - iii. involved in the administration of any investigation or proceedings in relation to an allegation that a member (including yourself) has failed to comply with the authority's Code of Conduct; - d) do anything which compromises or is likely to compromise the impartiality of those who work for, or on behalf of, the authority.